Visit us on Facebook

 You must wear a face covering when visiting the surgery

-We are now taking booking for Flu Vaccine by telephone.
+We are however taking booking for Flu Vaccine by telephone.

 Flu clinics are taking place in several local venues as well as the surgery.

 Please use our new e-consult service whenever possible.
 It will save you from queuing on the phone and helps the doctors and nurses work more efficiently.
 E-consult is open during surgery hours:

 General Health Information and Links are at the bottom of this page